SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Since DoorBird serves commercial clients, they support integration with a wide range of technology.
 Also, their open API means that third-party companies have everything they need to create custom integrations for their products.

-Although DoorBird runs off a hardwired (or ethernet/PoE) connection, it only takes 15-20 minutes to install using just a screwdriver.
-With the more premium door stations, we’d recommend calling a professional.
+Although DoorBird runs off a hardwired (or ethernet/PoE) connection, it only takes 15-20 minutes to install using just a screwdriver, especially if you choose a mode that doesn’t sit flush to the wall.
+That said, the use of some power tools may be in order with the more premium door stations.
+We’d recommend calling a professional if you’re not confident with DIYing the installation.

 Doorbird Key Fob